-Have you ever been tired of not being able to run different scripts or send an event to your Facebook pixel whenever someone signs up in your sleeknote?
+Have you ever been tired of not being able to run different scripts or send an event to your Facebook pixel whenever someone signs up in your campaign?

-We recently started sending events to Google Tag Manager when someone signs up in your sleeknote and this might be the solution you’re looking for.
+We recently started sending events to Google Tag Manager when someone signs up in your campaigns and this might be the solution you’re looking for.

 How to use your Sleeknote event in Google Tag Manager

-- First, you’ll have to set up the tag you would like to fire on the sleeknote event.
+- First, you’ll have to set up the tag you would like to fire on the Sleeknote event.
 This process entirely depends on what you would like to do.
-See our blog post on the topic for examples.

 - Next, set up a new trigger and select “Custom event”.